-In some cases the inflammation ceases and the area heals however often it remains and eventually causes plaque which can build up or break off, forming a clot.
-We all know what this build-up of plaque can do when it is attached to the arterial wall.
+In some cases, the inflammation ceases and the area heals however often it remains and eventually causes plaque which can build up or break off, forming a clot.

 More and more experts are coming to the realisation that heart disease, diabetes and various other illnesses are not caused by high cholesterol but by inflammation.